T minus 15 seconds, guidance is internal

 Ed White, the first American to ‘space walk’, is a played most impressively by Jason Clarke, who comes across as a larger-than-life character.
 His fate underscores the point of this film, which is to show the general danger and difficulty inherent in experimental flight, including space flight, and to illustrate particularly how Neil Armstrong was affected by the inevitable tragedies encountered when participating in such projects.

-At first I assumed that the zero-G sequences inside the command and lunar modules were created by filming inside the body of a ‘vomit comet’; a converted cargo airliner flying a parabolic arc, providing a minute or so of weightlessness.
+At first I assumed that the zero-G sequences inside the command and lunar modules were created by filming inside the body of a ‘vomit comet’; a converted cargo airplane flying a parabolic arc, providing a minute or so of weightlessness.
 (That was how it was done in the 1995 movie Apollo 13.
 How the zero-G air lock scene in the 1968 film 2001 a Space Odyssey was achieved—before there was a vomit comet and before digital effects—is a remarkable story.
 I placed a link to an explanation farther down.)
 However, in First Man, they used trickery that included suspending objects on fine wires on which they could spin and appear to be floating in zero G. According to the optional voice-over by three of the people who made the film, that technique was augmented by tilting the set to disorient the viewer.
 The camera follows one of the astronauts as he floats from the command module through the tunnel to the lunar module and it swings around to his upside-down comrade, who closes the connecting hatch.
 (Is the floating astronaut a stunt man suspended by wires and hauled upwards by an electric winch?)
 That scene is similar to the equivalent in Apollo 13 (1995) but, astonishingly, it is even more real looking in First Man.

-The early scene with Armstrong’s young daughter makes the basic mistake of unnecessary repetition, but thereafter the film picks up to the right pace, in my estimation.
+The initial scene with Armstrong’s young daughter makes the basic mistake of unnecessary repetition, but thereafter the film picks up to the right pace, in my estimation.
 I feel that the early ‘family life’ scenes were overdone though.

 I find many ‘people oriented’ scenes too close-cropped (zoomed in) for comfort.
 It imparts the feel of a film made for the small screen.
 Fortunately, many scenes, including those on the moon (filmed in some kind of gravel pit, apparently) are truly scenic.